 - Goals Worksheet Example – for exempt staff (Word)

 - Goals Worksheet Form – for exempt staff (Word)

 - Goals Worksheet Example – for non-exempt staff (Word)

 - Goals Worksheet Form – for non-exempt staff (Word)

 Phase 2.
 Mid-Year Review (due November 30)

-The process continues in the Fall when employees revisit their Goals/Expectations and Development Plan to evaluate their progress.
-This self-assessment is the employee’s opportunity to demonstrate his or her progress by documenting examples of how the objectives are being met and by tracking his or her development activities.
-These examples and activities are documented in eNDeavor (or on paper in select departments).
+The process continues in the Fall when employees revisit their Goals and Development Plan to evaluate their progress.
+This self-assessment is the employee’s opportunity to demonstrate his or her progress by documenting examples of how the Goals are being met and by tracking his or her development activities.
+These examples and activities are documented in eNDeavor.
 Both employees and managers are encouraged to document specific examples of the employee’s performance and development activities to allow for more constructive feedback during discussion.

-First, the employee logs into eNDeavor to complete a self-assessment and document examples of how the employee is meeting his or her Goals/Expectations.
+First, the employee logs into eNDeavor to complete a self-assessment and provide examples of how the employee is meeting his or her Goals.
 The employee then sends the assessment forward to the manager.

 Once the employee sends the assessment forward, the manager reviews the employee’s assessment and adds comments or additional examples as needed.
 The employee and manager then complete the Mid-Year Review by discussing the employee’s assessment and evaluating the employee’s progress.

 The objective of the Mid-Year review is to make sure that the employee’s development is on track and to modify Goals that have changed since the beginning of the performance cycle.
 While it is anticipated that feedback is ongoing throughout the performance cycle, the Mid-Year Review is a more formal opportunity to discuss how things are going and to avoid surprises at year’s end.
 Completion date: November 30.